 Dress - Day dress

-- A one piece princess line dress c1878-1882 of deep royal blue silk featuring Chinese inspired self pattern.
+- A one-piece princess line dress, circa 1878-1882 of deep royal blue silk featuring Chinese-inspired self pattern.
 The neckline features a standing collar and is secured through the centre front from neck to floor with self covered buttons.
 At the front knee the fabric has been gathered and drawn to the back into a tiered fish-tail swag and trimmed with a matching blue knotted fringe.
 The swagging is created by interior tapes.
 The dress is backed with cream cotton.

-- georgiana elizabeth moore, elizabeth moore, amelia henrietta fraser
+- georgiana elizabeth moore, elizabeth moore, amelia henrietta fraser, brighton

 - A good example of a princess line dress of this period in good condition and with provenance.